Looking to rebound after loss, Bills host reeling Redskins | WTOP

 Selected 15th overall out of Ohio State, Haskins has had extra time to prepare after going 3 of 5 for 33 yards and an interception over the second half of a 19-9 loss at Minnesota on Oct.
 24. Overall, he’s gone 12 of 22 for 140 yards, with four interceptions in two relief appearances.

 “Next step in my progression?
-First start,” said Haskins, who will be backed up by Colt McCoy if Keenum’s not available.
+First start,” said Haskins.
 “We’ll see how it goes from there.”

 Veteran offensive tackle Donald Penn has no worries in believing Haskins will do “just fine.”